angleto/i.js/README.md

 Hello
 -----

-I have always admired IPython Notebook as the unique tool for interactive computing, however I was craving to be able to use a similar environment for JavaScript.
+IPython Notebook is an amazing tool for interactive computing.
+As the name implies, IPython is heavily python-focused  and I wanted to have a similar environment for JavaScript.
 There are a few reasons for that:

 * First of all I often need to run JS experiments.
 While browser's console and JS REPL are the reasonable approximations of this, I was spoiled by the IPython iterative evaluation and ability to run repetitive experiments while modifying the parts that require such modifications.
 * Second: matplotlib.
 Like seriously, IPython?
 I want to have d3.js.
 While this is possible to get D3 in IPython right now - it is, in my opinion, so convoluted that it kills the fun.